 1845 E. Northgate Drive, Irving, TX 75062 | (972) 721-5000

 University of Dallas is a private institution that was founded in 1956.
-It has a total undergraduate enrollment of 1,407, its setting is suburban, and the campus size is 215 acres.
+It has a total undergraduate enrollment of 1,427 (fall 2023), its setting is suburban, and the campus size is 215 acres.
 It utilizes a semester-based academic calendar.
-University of Dallas’s ranking in the 2018 edition of Best Colleges is Regional Universities West, 13.
-Its tuition and fees are $38,716 (2017-18).
+University of Dallas’ ranking in the 2025 edition of Best Colleges is Regional Universities West, #27.
+Its tuition and fees are $53,930.

 The University of Dallas is a small Catholic institution in the city of Irving, Texas, about 15 miles from downtown Dallas.
 Undergraduate students at the University of Dallas can choose from more than 50 majors and concentrations, and graduate students can pursue business, liberal arts, and ministry programs.
 The University of Dallas is one of only about 15 Catholic universities with a Phi Beta Kappa chapter—the oldest and one of the most prestigious types of undergraduate honors organizations.
 Students can get involved in about 50 campus clubs, student government, and campus ministry.
 A long-standing tradition at the University of Dallas is Charity Week, a series of events planned by the Student Activities and Leadership Center that raises money for local and national charities.
 Student athletes can play at the intramural level or join the University of Dallas Crusaders varsity teams, which compete in the NCAA Division III Southern Collegiate Athletic Conference.